 - Take action.
 Design your interventions with the capabilities and oversight you have identified in mind.
 Clarify mentally the type of leader you want to be (for example, inspirational visionary, disruptor, execution driver, among others).
 Have a personal reckoning to decide whether this is a capstone to your career or if you are positioning yourself for something else.
 If it’s the former, focus on contributing back to the PE-firm repository by coaching other potential CEOs.
 If it’s the latter, decide on the impact you intend to have as CEO, hold yourself accountable, and never lose sight of the fact that you will eventually transition.

 - Take control.
 Know what leadership behaviors your team and the company need from you, and model them daily.
-Be vigilant about your personal boundaries, making sure to manage your most valuable resource—your time
+Be vigilant about your personal boundaries, making sure to manage your most valuable resource—your time5—for maximum efficacy.

 Despite the growing predominance of PE-owned companies and the CEOs who steer them, playbooks for this type of leadership have previously been scarce.
 The guidance here provides the latest thinking by major players in PE who scrutinize leadership practices daily.
 Absorbing these winning strategies into your muscle memory will help you meet the challenges of this demanding and rewarding role.
 It is a form of leadership better aligned with the way a growing number of companies are financed, run, and valued.